TROMBONE 1 - Rouvin Seah

 Rick Talarczyk, born and raised in Vancouver, graduated in 1977 from Kitsilano Secondary School, where he played lead trombone in their Senior Stage, Concert and Mariachi Bands.
 Although starting a successful career in industrial steel drafting and design, he was convinced to buy himself a horn and play for the local theatre companies.
 Thus, he began playing in pit orchestras for the North Shore Light Opera Society (NSLOS), TUTS, Savoy Players and even a couple of stints with MUSSOC at UBC.
 The jazz bug caught a hold of him and, along with some great friends, he started up his own stage band - No Fixed Address (thus named for the lack of a permanent rehearsal space).
 This began his love affair with the vibra-slap.
 The musician contacts he made led him to the Art Rogers' Big Band, Night Train Swing Band, Stardust, Britannia Jazz Band and other swing bands in the Vancouver area.
 A long musical journey has taken him to play many places around the world, including Club Meds in Mexico and the Bahamas, plus concert band trips to San Francisco, Eastern Canada, Maui and Europe.

-Aside from starting at 2nd bone 3 years ago (2018) with FAT Jazz, Rick also plays 2nd bone for the Sanctuary All-Stars and 1st chair for the Delta Concert Band.
+Aside from starting on 2nd bone in 2018 with FAT Jazz, Rick also plays 2nd bone for the Sanctuary All-Stars and 1st chair for the Delta Concert Band.

 Rick plays on a silver Yamaha YSL-354V valve trombone with a Yamaha 45C2 (12C) mouthpiece.